 At first I thought these were wild orchids but when I edited the photos I realised they looked like woundwort.

 Meadowsweet from above

 By the end of the path I’m right inside the woodlands.
 One duty I have as a mother is to check that the den in the woods built by Luce and Theo is still standing and report to them after my morning run.
 I thought someone was inside the den with a torch but then saw that it was just the light shining on it through the trees!

-I also plan to record each season the different wild flowers on the path into woods so I can keep a calendar of what to expect in the future throughout the year.
+I’m looking forward to recording each season the different wild flowers on the path into woods so I can keep a calendar of what to expect in the future throughout the year.
 This also means putting together some spotter sheets for my kids with all the right identifications!
-Luckily I know some fantastic gardeners and nature lovers to ask on Annie’s How Does Your Garden Grow?
+Luckily I know some fantastic gardeners and nature lovers to ask on Annie’s How Does Your Garden Grow? if I get stuck.